 - 2 By default Skip ancestor validation is checked to increase the speed of installation.
-To indicate that the Wizard should perform ancestor validation prior to opening the Specify Actions for Warnings dialog, uncheck Skip ancestor validation at the bottom of the Select Packages to Install dialog. - 3 If you are in Custom Mode, you can change the order of the packages in the Packages to install list if the existing order has caused installation to fail in the past or if you see a potential error in the installation order. - 4 Click [Next >>] to move to the next dialog.
-If you selected a Custom installation mode or if some of your elements are not mapped, the Transforms dialog is next.
-Otherwise, the Specify Actions for Warnings dialog is next.
+To indicate that the Wizard should perform ancestor validation prior to opening the Specify Actions for Warnings dialog (see "Specify Actions for Warnings" on page 95), uncheck Skip ancestor validation at the bottom of the Select Packages to Install dialog. - 3 If you are in Custom Mode, you can change the order of the packages in the Packages to install list if the existing order has caused installation to fail in the past or if you see a potential error in the installation order. - 4 Click [Next >>] to move to the next dialog.
+If some of your elements are not mapped or you chose Custom installation mode, the Transforms dialog (see "Transforms" on page 80) is next.
+Otherwise, the Specify Actions for Warnings dialog (see "Specify Actions for Warnings" on page 95) is next.